lehast22/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 It's also optimized for gameplay code with built-in types like Vectors, Colors, etc.

-Note that with GDNative, you can write high performance code using compiled languages like C, C++, Rust or Python (Cython compiler) without recompiling the engine.
+Note that with GDNative, you can write high performance code using compiled languages like C, C++, D, Rust or Python (Cython compiler) without recompiling the engine.